YaroslavaR/pubmedAnalysis/README.md

-# rnaPrediction
+# pubmedAnalysis
-Prediction of RNA secondary structure using Deep Learning
+Program to analyse PubMed articles database in terms of articles on AI, Deep Learning, Machine Learning